ailiop/idvf/README.md

 inversion of 2D/3D deformation vector fields (DVFs), which are also known as flow or dense motion fields.
-The inversion algorithm framework and a unified analysis are described in References [[1](#medphys2018),[2](#phddubey2018)].
+The inversion algorithm framework and a unified analysis are described in References [[1](#medphys2018),[2](#phddubey2018)]; the code itself is published as Reference [[3](#joss2019)].
 To our knowledge, this is the first DVF inversion framework that is supported by theoretical guarantees under mild and verifiable conditions.
 We give a brief overview of the DVF inversion algorithm which underlies the repository functions.

 We assume that we are provided with a deformation vector field (DVF)